openearth/aeolis-python/docs/user/model_description.rst

 8. Rotate the wind shear stress results and the original grid back to the original orientation.

 .. tip::
-    This rotational grid is a computationally expensive process, so wise to optimize; couple of points:
+   Generating the rotational grid is computationally expensive.
+Consider the following optimizations to improve performance:

-      * The secondary rotational grid has its own resolution (``dx`` and ``dy``) in the main configuration file.
-Make sure these are not coarser than the main grid, so you don't lose information.
+   * **Resolution:** The secondary rotational grid uses its own resolution parameters (``dx`` and ``dy``) defined in the configuration file.
+Ensure these are not coarser than your primary grid resolution to prevent information loss.
-      * Shear if FFT; ideally the bed at either side of the domain have same height, because the gradient between them will be included in the FFT.
-To avoid wiggles at boundaries buffer zone needed that connects the two outside of the domain of interest.
-Width must be manually set (``buffer``).
-Rule of thumb; at least 5 times max height difference between domain edges.
-Check for wiggles on domain edge after to see if adequate.
-Afterwards, maybe smaller for computational efficiency.
+   * **Buffer zones (FFT):** The FFT method assumes periodic boundaries.
+If the bed elevations at opposite edges of the domain differ, the FFT will artificially include this steep gradient, causing numerical wiggles.
+To mitigate this, define a buffer zone (``buffer``) that smoothly connects the edges outside your domain of interest.
+As a rule of thumb, set the buffer width to at least 5 times the maximum height difference between the domain edges.
+Check the boundaries for wiggles after an initial run, and reduce the buffer size if possible to save computational time.
-      * Since secondary grid is always a bounding box, the increase in size is largest for non-rectangular grids.
-Imagine a 1x100 grid, under oblique winds (45 deg), the secondary grid will have at least 71x71 cells (sqrt(2) * 100.. correct?).
-Chosing ``method_shear = 1Dstacks`` direct analyitical solution, so no FFT or second grid needed.
-Choose this option if (semi-)1D simulation.
+   * **Grid shape and 1D alternative:** Because the secondary grid acts as a bounding box, its size increases drastically for highly non-rectangular domains under oblique winds (e.g., a 1x100 grid under a 45° wind requires a secondary grid of approximately 71x71 cells).
+For (semi-)1D simulations, avoid this overhead by selecting ``method_shear = 1Dstacks``.
+This uses a direct analytical solution, bypassing the need for FFTs and rotational grids.

 .. _vid-rotating-shear:

 .. video:: /images/rotating_shear.mp4